mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 ```
 Install-Package AKSoftware.Blazor.Utilities
 ```
-Once you have imported the .dll into your Blazor project, just add the two lines at the bottom of _Imports.razor
+Once you also have imported the BikeShop.BlazorComponents.dll into your Blazor project, just add the two lines at the bottom of _Imports.razor

 ```razor
 //(...omitted..)